vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/workflows.md

 The workflow information will contain the data necessary to integrate with the action SDK components (for instance through `BasketManager` and `Baskets` for a Product workflow).

-The currently supported workflows are:

 # Workflow Types

+The currently supported workflow types are:

 **[Product]({{site.baseurl}}/tag-mobile-sdks/0.9.8/android/products/)**<br />
 Single product, that can be purchased immediately or added to a basket for later.